mycweb/mycelium/doc/9_Spore/00_Spore.md

 # Spore
-Spore is a homo-iconic programming language which compiles to Mycelium Values.
+Spore is a programming language which compiles to Mycelium Values.

 Spore cosmentically resembles a LISP.
 It emphasizes easily defining Mycelium Values in a human readable way.